Playlist

 06:19 And this means that there's good hydration and a good hydration status for your patient.

-06:24 But if you pinch-up the skin, and then you let it go, and it's kind of slow to return to normal, that may mean that the patient is severely dehydrated, and we need to address this.
+06:24 But if you pinch up the skin and then you let it go and it's kind of slow to return to normal, that may mean that the patient is severely dehydrated.

 06:43 Are there any wounds?
 Are there any lesions?
-So if you take a look at this image, if you see any sort of asymmetry to the lesion, if it's an abnormal color, if the diameter has changed, if the border is oddly shaped, this is something that you may encourage the actual patient to follow up with a healthcare provider to see if this is a cancerous lesion or something that's benign.
+So if you take a look at this image, if you see any sort of asymmetry to the lesion, if it's an abnormal color, if the diameter has changed, if the border is oddly shaped, this is something that you may encourage the the actual patient to follow up with a health care provider to see if this is a cancerous lesion or something that's benign.

-07:10 So next, let's talk about nails.
+07:10 So next let's talk about nails.

-07:16 But it actually can tell us a lot about the nutritional status of the patient if they've gotten infections, or had traumas, or even if there's long-term oxygenation problems with the patient.
+07:12 So you may not think that this is something that's really that important, but it actually can tell us a lot about the nutritional status of the patient if they've got infections or had traumas, or even if there's long-term oxygenation problems with the patient.

-07:35 I know one of my nails turn purple when I accidentally shut my nail on the car door, for example.
+07:34 For example, I know one of my nails turned purple when I accidentally shut my nail in the car door, for example.
+So next is yellowing.

 07:43 So this is actually important because this can mean that your patient has nutritional or a vitamin deficiency.
+Or it could even indicate that there's a fungal infection that needs to be treated.

-07:55 Now next, in the middle of this slide, you see what we call clubbing.
+07:55 Now next in the middle of this slide you see what we call clubbing.

-08:04 But if you see this distorted kind of a raised nail bed, we call that clubbing and that's usually indicates that the patient has had long-term oxygenation issues.
+08:04 But if you see this distorted kind of a raised nail bed we call that clubbing.

-08:16 This is commonly going to be seen with our patients who have COPD.
+08:09 And that's usually indicates that the patient has had long-term oxygenation issues.
+This is commonly going to be seen with our patients who have COPD.

-08:24 Now, if you look at the patient's nails, and they're brittle, and like really ridges and bumpy or broken, this can mean that there's also nutritional deficiencies or long-term disease.
+08:24 Now if you look at the patient's nails and they're brittle and like really oh ridges and bumpy or broken this can mean that there's also nutritional deficiencies or long-term disease.
+So moving along with our head-to-toe assessment, as you can imagine, there may be various drains or tubes or IV lines that must be assessed by us as nursing.

 08:48 So it's really important to check the insertion or that surgical site.

-09:19 So sometimes you've got to communicate with your healthcare provider.
+09:19 So sometimes you've got to communicate with your health care provider.

-09:23 Sometimes this indicates that that drain, tube, or IV line must be removed.
+09:23 Sometimes this indicates that that drain tube or IV line must be removed.

-09:31 And next, when you're talking about assessing any sort of drains or tubes, for example, it's really important that we maintain those appropriately.
+09:30 And next, when you're talking about assessing any sort of drains or tubes, for example, it's really important that we maintain those appropriately.

-09:39 Now, what I mean by this is if you look in this image here, you see a very common surgical drain that usually comes from an incision.
+09:39 Now what I mean by this is if you look in this image here, you see a very common surgical drain that usually comes from an incision.

-10:09 Many times this is collecting excess fluid from that specific incision.
+10:08 Many times this is collecting excess fluid from that specific incision.

-10:13 Also depending on the equipment, there may be a certain mechanism for suction.
+10:13 Also, depending on the equipment there may be a certain mechanism for suction.

-10:18 So make sure this is applied, if appropriate.
+10:18 So make sure this is applied if appropriate.

 About the Lecture